annavisibelli/DL4Helices/README.md

 # A deep attention network for predicting amino acid signals in the formation of α-helices

-This rep contains the code to reproduce the experiments described in the paper "A deep attention network for predicting amino acid signals in the formation of alpha-helices".
+This rep contains the code to reproduce the experiments described in the paper "A deep attention network for predicting amino acid signals in the formation of α-helices".

 # Requirements